-- (a) All efforts must be made to enable face-to-face counselling of the patient by a pharmacist. - (b) When a person other than a pharmacist delivers medicines to a patient or a patient's caregiver, the pharmacist must furnish comprehensive written instructions, that shall include the patient's details and information regarding the correct use of the medicine, as well as the statement and a patient information leaflet - (c) All medicines should, whenever possible, be delivered to patients at an agreed time. - (d) In the absence of an adult (a person above 14 years) to receive the medicine, it must be taken back to the pharmacy.
+- (a) All efforts must be made to enable access to counselling of the patient by a pharmacist relevant to their healthcare needs; - (b) When a person other than a pharmacist delivers medicines to a patient or a patient's caregiver, the pharmacist must furnish written instructions, that shall include the patient's details and information regarding the correct use of medicine, and a patient information leaflet (where applicable); - (c) All medicines should, whenever possible, be delivered to patients at an agreed time or date; and - (d) In the absence of an adult (i.e. a person above 14 years old as defined by the Medicines Act) or another person entitled by law to receive the medicine, it must be retained and stored under appropriate conditions until delivery can be affected or be returned to the pharmacy.